Libera me

-The responsory is begun by a cantor, who sings the versicles alone, and the responses are sung by the choir.
+The responsory is begun by a cantor, who sings the first part of the versicles, and the responses are sung by the choir.
 The text is written in the first-person singular, "Deliver me, O Lord, from eternal death on that fearful day", a dramatic substitution in which the choir speaks for the dead person.

-In the traditional Office, "Libera me" is also said on All Souls' Day (2 November) and whenever all three nocturns of Matins of the Dead are recited.
+In the traditional Office, Libera me is also said on All Souls' Day (2 November) and whenever all three nocturns of Matins of the Dead are recited.
 On other occasions, the ninth responsory of Matins for the Dead begins with Libera me, but continues with a different text (Domine, de viis inferni ...).